dagraham/etm-dgraham/README.md

 * If more than one person will be using etm on the same computer, you might want to have different *home* directories for each user.
 * If you want to use etm on  more than one computer and use Dropbox, you might want to use `~/Dropbox/etm` to have access on each of your computers.
+* If you want to separate personal and professional reminders, you could use separate _home_ directories for each.
+You can run two instances of _etm_ simultaneously, one for each directory, and view both at the same time.

 Whatever *home* directory you choose, running etm for the first time will add the following to that folder.